AdrienKN/loradata/docs/contribute/sensors.md

 Now your device is declared, you must fill the connection keys, to help ChirpStack to talk with your device.

 In the *Applications* tab, click on your device id.
-Check your sensor settings : if it supports process, click on the *OTAA* tab.
+Check your sensor settings : if it supports OTAA process, click on the *OTAA* tab.
 If it supports APB instead of OTAA, click on *Activation* tab.
 Fill the asked connection keys.

 *Save and submit*, and go to *event* section.
 You can see now LoRaWAN frames from your sensor.
 Congratulations !